Kavitha S. Dalal, Pharm.D. - Pharmacy Residency Program Director

 Jessica Colmerauer, Pharm.D.

 Jessica graduated from the Wegmans School of Pharmacy at St. John Fisher College in Rochester, N.Y. in 2019.
 Following graduation, she completed a PGY-1 pharmacy residency at Lahey Hospital and Medical Center in Burlington, Mass., and a PGY-2 Infectious Diseases Pharmacy Residency at Hartford Hospital in Hartford, Conn.
-Jessica joined Virtua Health in 2021 following residency as an Infectious Diseases Clinical Pharmacist.
+Jessica joined Virtua Health in 2021 following residency as an Infectious Diseases Clinical Pharmacy Specialist.
 Her clinical and research interests include antimicrobial stewardship, Gram-negative resistance, and fungal infections.
 Outside of work, she enjoys hiking, listening to podcasts, and visiting with friends and family.

 William Haigh, B.S.
 Pharm.

 Bill joined Virtua Our Lady of Lourdes Hospital in Camden in 1980 as a pharmacy student.
 He received his Bachelor of Science in Pharmacy degree from the Philadelphia College of Pharmacy.
 After graduation, he began as a staff pharmacist and is currently Director of Pharmacy at Virtua Our Lady of Lourdes Hospital in Camden.
 Bill has over 30 years of hospital pharmacy experience.
 During his tenure at Lourdes, Bill has implemented technology resources for the hospital, including bar code medication administration at the bedside; automated dispensing cabinets; the pharmacy carousel; Sentri 7 (a pharmacy surveillance software); and Simplify (a USP 797/800 management system).
 He is an active member of interdisciplinary committees throughout the hospital, such as the Pharmacy and Therapeutics Committee, Medication Safety Committee, and Code Committee.
-He maintains membership in the American Society of Health-System Pharmacists (ASHP) and attends Mid-year each year representing Virtua Our Lady of Lourdes Hospital.
+He maintains membership in the American Society of Health-System Pharmacists (ASHP).
 Many IPPE and APPE students from local pharmacy schools have benefited from his preceptorship, and Bill won Preceptor of the Year in 2012 from Temple University School of Pharmacy.
-He also serves as the preceptor for the Orientation block of the Virtua Our Lady of Lourdes PGY-1 Pharmacy Residency Program.
-The pharmacy residents begin orientation to hospital pharmacy on day one of the residency.
-Bill helps the residents acclimate to the hospital, main pharmacy, IV room and each of the satellite pharmacies.
-The two months of orientation allow residents to gain confidence and the proper knowledge to staff their required weekends throughout their residency year.
 During his free time, Bill enjoys traveling, trying new pizzas and listening to live music.

-Mike Hasbrouk, Pharm.D., BCCCP
+Mike Hasbrouck, Pharm.D., BCCCP

-Mike Hasbrouck joined the Virtua team in August 2021 as the Critical Care Clinical Pharmacist at Virtua Our Lady of Lourdes Hospital.
+Mike Hasbrouck joined the Virtua team in August 2021 as the Critical Care Clinical Pharmacy Specialist at Virtua Our Lady of Lourdes Hospital.
 Mike graduated from Wilkes University’s Nesbitt School of Pharmacy in 2019.
 Following graduation, he completed a PGY-1 and a PGY-2 Critical Care Residency at Virginia Commonwealth University (VCU) Health in Richmond, Va.
 As the critical care pharmacist, Mike is part of the interdisciplinary teams in both the general ICU, which includes medical, neuro, and transplant populations, as well as the cardiac ICU, primarily with the cardiothoracic surgery team.
 He also serves on multiple committees such as critical care practice council and the code blue committee.
 Mike is a member of the American Society of Health-System Pharmacists and the Society of Critical Care Medicine.
 In his spare time he enjoys sports, hiking, traveling, and trying new restaurants.

 Jessica Hunt, Pharm.D.